Yes, you read that right. My choice of menstrual protection actually improved my sex life — more specifically moisture and overall vaginal awareness.

 Additionally, most tampons are made with synthetic fibers that have not so vag friendly chemicals in them that can add to the already irritating nature of these moisture suckers.
 They can also cause micro-abrasions (tiny cuts) and leave fibers behind.
 All of this adds up to some serious hurdles for the delicate tissue in your vagina to deal with and heal from before being subjected to it all over again in less than a month.

 Menstrual cups are most often made from medical grade silicone, though they can be made from TPE or rubber, all of which will only collect your menstrual fluid rather than absorb it (or anything else!).
 Because a menstrual cup is made from materials that don’t absorb or leave anything behind, they don’t alter the vaginal environment.
 Think of a menstrual cup sort of like no-trace camping; it leaves your vagina exactly how it found it.
-(Quote this)
+(You can quote this! 😂)

 So, Bodily Awareness and Current Sex Life?